top of page

 The iConference Student Symposium is an opportunity for undergraduate and master’s students to present their research in a friendly setting of peers and invited senior researchers.
 Students will receive feedback on their work and they will have a chance to network with other conference participants and faculty members.
 Participants must apply and be accepted in order to take part.

-Please note that iConference 2026 will have a virtual and a physical component, but the Student Symposium will only be held physically onsite in Edinburgh, Scotland, UK!
+Please note that iConference 2027 will have a virtual and a physical component, but the Student Symposium will only be held physically onsite in Wellington, New Zealand!

 Guidelines